-SACE is mandated as per their Act 31 of 2000 as amended, to set and maintain ethical and professional standards for educators, and advise the Minister of Basic Education and the Minister of Higher Education and Training on the following:
+SACE is mandated as per their Act 31 of 2000 as amended, to set, maintain and protect ethical and professional standards for educators, by means of the functioning of the council.
+The Powers and duties of council - Subject to this Act and the National Education Policy Act, 1996 (Act No. 27 of 1996), the council-(b) with regard to the promotion and development of the education and training profession- (ii) must advise the Minister on matters relating to the education and training of educators, including but not limited to - (aa) the minimum requirements for entry to all the levels of the profession; (bb) the standards of programmes of pre-service and in-service educator education; (cc) the requirements for promotion within the education system;

-- the minimum requirements for entry to all levels of the profession; - the standards for programmes of pre-service and in-service educator education; - the requirements for promotion within the education system; and - educator professionalism.
+(dd) educator professionalism;